CrunchyData/postgres-operator/hugo/content/operatorcli/pgo-overview.md

     {{.PG_REPLICA_SERVICE_NAME}} = host={{.PG_REPLICA_SERVICE_NAME}} port={{.PG_PORT}} auth_user={{.PG_USERNAME}} dbname={{.PG_DATABASE}}

-To add a pgpool Deployment to your Postgres cluster, enter:

-    pgo create cluster mycluster --pgpool -n pgouser1

-You can also add a pgpool to a cluster after initial creation as follows:

-    pgo create pgpool mycluster -n pgouser1

-You can remove a pgbouncer or pgpool from a cluster as follows:
+You can remove a pgbouncer from a cluster as follows:

     pgo delete pgbouncer mycluster -n pgouser1
-    pgo delete pgpool mycluster -n pgouser1

 You can create a pgbadger sidecar container in your Postgres cluster pod as follows: